Olympiacos CFP: Football

-Olympiacos football team is the most successful club in Greek football history, and the only Greek club to have been crowned European Champions by winning UEFA Europa Conference League in 2024.
-Having won 48 League titles, 29 Cups and 4 Super Cups, all records. Τotalling 81 national trophies, Olympiacos is 9th in the world in total titles won by a football club.
+Olympiacos football team are the most successful club in Greek football history, and the only Greek club to have won a major European trophy by winning the UEFA Europa Conference League in 2024.
+They have also won 48 League titles, 29 Cups and 5 Super Cups, all records.
+Totalling 82 national trophies, Olympiacos was 9th in the world in total titles won by a football club in 2018.
 The club's dominating success can be further evidenced by the fact that all other Greek clubs have won a combined total of 38 League titles, while Olympiacos also holds the record for the most consecutive Greek League titles won, with seven in a row in two occasions (1997–2003 and 2011–2017), breaking their own previous record of six consecutive wins in the 1950s (1954–1959), when Olympiacos was unequivocally nicknamed Thrylos (Θρύλος, "The Legend").

 Having won the 2014–15 league title, Olympiacos became the only football club in the world to have won a series of five or more consecutive championships for five times in their history, a record that was praised by FIFA with a congratulatory letter of its president, Sepp Blatter.
 They are also the only Greek club to have won five consecutive national Cups (1957–1961), as well as six League titles undefeated (1937, 1938, 1948, 1951, 1954, 1955).
 Olympiacos are one of only three clubs to have never been relegated from the top flight of Greek football, and by winning the 2012–13 title, their 40th in total, they added a fourth star above their crest, each one representing 10 League titles.

-Olympiacos is the most successful Greek football club in European competitions, being the only club from Greece to have won a major European trophy; they won the UEFA Europa Conference League in 2023–24, sealing their title by winning against Italian side Fiorentina 1–0 in the Final.
+Olympiacos is the most successful Greek football club in European competitions, being the only club from Greece to have won a major European trophy; they won the UEFA Europa Conference League in 2023–24, sealing the title by beating Italian side Fiorentina 1–0 in the Final.
 With their 2024 triumph, they became the first club outside the biggest four European leagues (Premier League, Serie A, La Liga and Bundesliga) to win a UEFA competition since 2011.